nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ## Customer Custom Fields

 Section with custom fields related methods.
-These methods allows to contact, specific thread, or customer, persists across all threads, custom fields.
+These methods allow getting and setting custom fields for a specific thread (contact) or across all threads (customer).

 Following features are provided via `CXoneChat.shared.customFields` provider.